.png)

 Reception

 Daily phonics using Little Wandle Letters and Sounds Revised to plan and provide daily engaging phonics lessons.
 In phonics, we teach children that the letters of the alphabet represent a different sound, that these can be used in a variety of combinations and are put together to make words.
 The children learn to recognise all of the different sounds and combinations that they might see when they are reading or writing.
 Our phonics teaching follows a very specific sequence and programme that ensures children continually build on their phonic knowledge, and we model phonetic decoding strategies throughout the curriculum.
-We teach decoding, prosody and comprehension through the LW scheme and Big Cat Collins books.
+We teach decoding, prosody and comprehension through the LW scheme and Big Cat Collins books

 Reading

 Reading books are allocated using an ebook library system.
 These books are phonetically matched to the child’s point in the phonic teaching sequence so that they are fully decodable by the child.
 When a book is allocated on the ebook library a child will have read this book in school three times with an adult.
-In addition to this, children are able to choose a reading for pleasure book from our class or school library which is to be read by an adult at home to encourage a love of reading.
+In addition to this, children are able to choose a reading for pleasure book from our class or school library which is to be read with an adult at home to encourage a love of reading.

 Key Stage One